bitegarden/bitegarden.github.io/_posts/2026-02-02-technical-debt-management-sqale_en.md

 <h2>What the SQALE Plugin does</h2>

-The **SQALE Plugin for SonarQube&trade; Server** reinstalls an approach many developers missed: the SQALE model, aligned with ISO 25000 standards, designed to measure and manage code quality.
+The **SQALE Plugin for SonarQube&trade; Server** brings back an approach many developers missed: the SQALE model, aligned with ISO 25000 standards, designed to measure and manage code quality.
 With it, you can:

 Define what **generates technical debt** in your project. <br>